CSC207-UofT/course-project-group-051/src/phase2/design_document.md

 + Principle 1: Equitable Use
   + This principle is applicable only when restricting the scope of users to UofT's population.
   + The application is marketable toward students who are interested in a dating platform which is more similar to discord and less similar to iOS applications.
-  + Identical means of use are provided to the restricted scope of users
+  + Identical means of use are provided to the restricted scope of users.
   + Providing a more than 2 options for sexual preference would decrease stigmatization and segregation.
 Adding this did not fit within the time allotted, but an additional phase would allow for a more inclusive dating experience on UofT Tinder.
   + Since the design is purely a prototype, there is currently no need for user/client based privacy, security, or safety measures.

 + Principle 2: Flexibility in Use
   + Users can choose to do as they wish with the application, since it is fully controlled by the user interface.
-The option to navigate to any state at any point is offered by 'button' prompts
+The option to navigate to any state at any point is offered by 'button' prompts.
   + Accommodations for left/right-handed access and use are exemplified in the 'button' prompts for user actions, i.e. users can choose to use the keyboard, touch-pad, and any other adapter on their device.
   + The facilitation of user accuracy and precision is exemplified in the 'Back' button prompt, error messages when a mis-use occurs, and the option to update/change your profile information at any point.
   + The user's pace sets the pace for the application.
 User's can remain static or dynamic depending on their use of 'button' prompts.